jplusc/pesticide/README.md

 This is a personal fork of the chrome extension [pesticide-for-chrome](https://github.com/mrmrs/pesticide/tree/master/pesticide_for_chrome) updated to work with the new v3 manifest.json which is required in 2024.

-I had no idea the original [Pesticide](https://github.com/mrmrs/pesticide) extension I was using was long since gone until I moved my chrome profile to a new computer and noticed it was missing.
+I had no idea the original [Pesticide](https://github.com/mrmrs/pesticide) extension I was using was long since dead until I moved my chrome profile to a new computer and noticed it was missing.

 Pesticide still uses the v2 manifest.json which was deprecatiated in 2022, then forcefully removed from the Chrome Web Store in 2024.